RyzhkovIlia/ML_algoritms/LinearRegressions/README.md

 $$D_{intercept} = {{-2 \over n} \sum_{i=0}^n{(y_i - y_i^*)}}$$

+If one of the available regularizations is used, the regularization terms are added to the cost function.
 We repeat this process until our loss function is a very small value or ideally 0 (which means 0 error or 100% accuracy).
 The value of weights and intercept that we are left with now will be the optimum values.

 The following data can be taken as an example